 Bonneville 2009 A motorcycle trip from NM to Bonneville, to Oregon, to the California redwoods, then back home.
 This is wadded up with LandRacing.com

-Bonneville 2010 A similar trip to 2009, but son Trevor accompanied me on a vintage Yamaha SRX6.
+Bonneville 2010 A similar trip to 2009, but son Trevor accompanied me on a classic Yamaha SRX6.

 Fire:

-I spent 10 seasons with the Forest Service working on fires, and often setting them (controlled burns) during the off-season.
+I spent 10 years with the Forest Service working on fires, and often setting them (controlled burns) during the off-season.
 Here's a starter page on the St. Joe Fire Crew, 1968 - 69.
 A U.S. Forest Service 25-man crew based out of Clarkia, Idaho.
-Because of a total lack of fire experience I didn't belong on the crew, but ended up there anyway.
-I knew I was done in '69, got drafted into the army in 1970, got out in 1972, and went back to fire for 8 more seasons.
+I was really lucky to get on it.
+I knew for sure I was done in '69, got drafted into the army in 1970, got out in 1972, and went back to fire for 8 more years.
+For some of those years, I worked in the Southwest (March-June fire season) then went north and worked June-Sept.
 My Mother's two brothers were city firefighters in Duluth, MN.
 Is there a connection here?
+What about this ad I tore out of a Reader's Digest when I was about 11 or so?
+Well, I still have it.
+Planted a seed?

 The Army: